Ellen Stager: Early life

+Marriage and family

 In 1885, accompanied by her sister Annie Stager Hickox, Ellen departed the United States to visit Great Britain and Europe.
 She was presented to Queen Victoria at Court, and at a ball given in her honour she met Lord Arthur Butler, younger brother and heir presumptive of the Marquess of Ormonde.
-In the winter of 1885-86 she was recorded as visiting Pisa in Italy and Nice in France, and later visited Rome.
-She later visited the Ormonde Family Seat Kilkenny Castle in Ireland in 1886, and it was speculated at the time that this is where the pair became engaged.
+In the winter of 1885-86 she visited Pisa in Italy and Nice in France, and later visited Rome.
+She later visited the Ormonde Family Seat Kilkenny Castle in Ireland in 1886, and it was speculated at the time that this is where she became engaged to Lord Arthur.

+Lord Arthur Butler had been born the third son of John Butler, 2nd Marquess of Ormonde, and was 16 years older than Ellen.
+The death of his older brother Lord Hubert Butler in 1867 had elevated him to the position of heir presumptive to his older brother Lord Ormonde.
+Lord Ormonde had married Lady Elizabeth Grosvenor, but in the decade which elapsed between Lord Ormonde's marriage and Lord Arthur's engagement, Lord Ormonde had fathered two daughters, but no son to succeed to the family titles and honours.
+Consequently, by the time Ellen and Lord Arthur met the prospect of his eventual succession to the Marquessate of Ormonde, along with its 22,000 acres in Ireland and Kilkenny Castle had come to be regarded as increasingly likely.

-Ellen and Arthur were married on 8 March 1887 at St George's Church in Hanover Square, London.
-She was given away by her brother-in-law, Ralph Hickox, and Arthur's younger brother Lord Theobald Butler officiated the ceremony.
+Ellen and Lord Arthur were married on 8 March 1887 at St George's Church in Hanover Square, London.
+She was given away by her brother-in-law, Ralph Hickox, and Lord Arthur's younger brother Lord Theobald Butler officiated the ceremony.
 A Wedding Breakfast was hosted by Viscountess Maidstone (who was reported to be a friend of Ellen's) at her home at 17 Queen St, Mayfair.
 Arthur and Ellen honeymooned at Latimer House, Buckinghamshire, which was the home of Charles Cavendish, 3rd Baron Chesham.
 Lord Chesham's wife was a sister of Ellen's new sister-in-law, Elizabeth, Marchioness of Ormonde.

 Arthur and Ellen had four children: